Copper Storage Hepatopathy, Wilson’s Disease (Copper Storage Disease of the Liver) in Dogs

 - Occurrence: very rare

-Copper storage hepatopathy, also known as Wilson’s disease in dogs, is a genetic disorder characterized by the abnormal accumulation of copper in the liver.
-This leads to liver damage and, if left untreated, can lead to serious health problems.
+Copper storage hepatopathy, also known as Wilson’s disease in dogs, is a genetic condition characterized by the abnormal accumulation of copper in the liver.
+This leads to liver damage and, if left untreated, can cause severe health problems.

 The most important facts at a glance

-Copper storage hepatopathy, also known as Wilson’s disease in dogs, is a genetically determined disease that occurs primarily in certain breeds such as Bedlington Terriers, West Highland White Terriers, and Doberman Pinschers.
-These dogs have difficulty excreting copper from the liver, which leads to an accumulation.
-The excess amounts of copper cause oxidative stressStress refers to the state of an organism reacting to external stimuli or demands.
+Copper storage hepatopathy, also known as Wilson’s disease in dogs, is a genetic condition that occurs mainly in certain breeds such as Bedlington Terriers, West Highland White Terriers, and Doberman Pinschers.
+These dogs have difficulty excreting copper from the liver, leading to accumulation.
+Excess copper amounts cause oxidative stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and cell damage in the liver, which can lead to Inflammatory conditions and fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
 In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function..
 Symptoms of the disease include loss of appetite, Vomiting, DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., lethargy, and jaundice.
-In severe cases, neurological symptoms and coagulopathies can occur.
+In severe cases, neurological symptoms and coagulopathies may occur.

 Causes